blaiz2023/Dougi/README.md

 # Dougi
 Create quality JPEG images fast with ease.
 Simply paste in an image, or drag and drop an image, set the desired quality and save.
-That's it!
-With a WYSIWYG (What You See Is What You Get) display, you see all changes in color and image quality in realtime.
-No need to guess about JPEG quality any more.
+Done.
+With a realtime WYSIWYG (What You See Is What You Get) preview, you see image quality changes as you go.
+Never have to guess the right JPEG quality ever again.

 <img src="images/dougi-animated.gif">